-American previously stated a goal of improving its mainline unit costs by ten percent for the full year, compared to 2003.
-However, based on various factors, including primarily the Company's expectation that fuel prices will remain high during 2004 compared to 2003, the Company expects that its mainline unit costs will improve by approximately eight percent for the full year compared to 2003 to approximately 9.3 cents for the full year.
-Although American will have a full year of labor savings from its Labor Agreements and Management Reductions and more fully realize the savings from its other strategic cost savings initiatives, in addition to high fuel prices, there are significant cost challenges in 2004 that may affect the Company's cost reduction These challenges include medical benefits costs, airport efforts. fees and maintenance, materials and repairs costs (due to flight hour agreement contractual rate increases and the benefit from retiring aircraft subsiding).
+Based on various factors, including primarily the Company's expectation that fuel prices will remain high during 2004 compared to 2003, the Company now expects that its mainline unit costs for the full year 2004 will be approximately 9.6 cents.
+This represents a 5.5 percent improvement over 2003 mainline unit costs.
+The Company will have a full year of labor savings from its Labor Agreements and Management Reductions and will more fully realize the savings from its other strategic cost savings initiatives.
+However, in addition to high fuel prices, there are significant cost challenges in 2004 that affect the Company's cost reduction efforts including medical benefits costs, airport fees and maintenance, materials and repairs costs.